-We ask that you allow about 2 weeks for Spreedly to approve and configure a receiver for production use.
+We ask that you allow several weeks for Spreedly to approve and configure a receiver for production use.
 During this time you can begin testing against a test receiver, which allows test payment methods to be delivered to any user-specified endpoint URL.

 Once you’ve set up your receiver, you can see which requests are powered by Spreedly by looking for the